 A semigroup is a pair $(S, \cdot)$ of a non-empty set $S$ and a binary operation $\cdot : S \times S \to S$ which is associative, \emph{i.e.,} $x\cdot(y \cdot z)=( x\cdot y) \cdot z$ for all $x,y,z \in S$.
-Throughout the paper, we adopt the notation that $x \cdot y=xy$. \begin{definition*}(Semigroup Algebra) Let $S$ be a semigroup.
-A semigroup-algebra of $S$ over the complex field $\mathbb{C}$ is an algebra $\mathbb{C}[S]$ with a basis which is isomorphic to the semigroup $S$ under the multiplication rule in $\mathbb{C}[S]$.
-With the abuse of notation, we will use $S$ itself to denote the basis for $\mathbb{C}[S]$. \end{definition*} \begin{definition*} A contracted algebra $\mathbb{C}_{0}[S]$ of a semigroup $S$ is an algebra over $\mathbb{C}$, which have a basis $\mathscr{B}$ such that $\mathscr{B} \cup \{ 0\}$ is isomorphic to $S$, where $0$ represents the zero of the contracted algebra. \end{definition*} With the abuse of notation, we will use $S \setminus \{0\}$ (or sometimes $S \setminus z$) to denote a basis for $\mathbb{C}_0[S]$.
+Throughout the paper, we adopt the notation $x \cdot y=xy$. \begin{definition*}[Semigroup Algebra~\cite{Clifford_semigroup}] Let $S$ be a semigroup.
+A semigroup algebra of $S$ over the complex field $\mathbb{C}$ is an algebra $\mathbb{C}[S]$ with a basis which is isomorphic to the semigroup $S$. \end{definition*} By the abuse of notation, we use $S$ itself to denote the basis for $\mathbb{C}[S]$. \begin{definition*}[Contracted Algebra~\cite{Clifford_semigroup}] A contracted algebra $\mathbb{C}_{0}[S]$ of a semigroup $S$ is an algebra over the complex field $\mathbb{C}$ with a basis $\mathscr{B}$ such that $\mathscr{B} \cup \{ 0\}$ is isomorphic to $S$, where $0$ denotes the zero of the contracted algebra. \end{definition*} By the abuse of notation, we use $S\setminus\{0\}$ (or sometimes $S \setminus \{z\}$) to denote a basis of $\mathbb{C}_0[S]$.
 In the following, we provide a brief description of the basic concepts and properties of an inverse semigroup.
-The concept of an inverse semigroup provides the notion of inverse without having the notion of an identity element unlike a group. \begin{dfnAlpha} (Inverse Semigroup) A semigroup $S$ is called an inverse semigroup if for every element $s \in S$ there exists a unique element denoted by $s^{-1}$ such that $ss^{-1}s=s$ and $s^{-1}ss^{-1}=s^{-1}$. \end{dfnAlpha} It trivially follows from the definition that $(s^{-1})^{-1}=s$.
-An element $p \in S$ is called an idempotent element if $p^{2}=p$.
-Now we list some elementary properties that hold in an inverse semigroup. \begin{proposition*} Let $S$ be an inverse semigroup.
-Then the following properties holds. \begin{enumerate} \item For any element $s \in S$, the elements $ss^{-1}$ and $s^{-1}s$ are idempotents. \item If $e \in S$ is an idempotent, then $e^{-1}=e$. \item Let $e$ and $f$ be two idempotents in $S$.
-Then $e f$ is also an idempotent and $e f=f e$. i.e., the idempotents commutes. \item For $s,t \in S$, we have $(st)^{-1}=t^{-1}s^{-1}$. \end{enumerate} \end{proposition*}
+Unlike a group, an inverse semigroup generalizes the notion of inverse without requiring the presence of an identity element. \begin{dfnAlpha} [Inverse Semigroup~\cite{Clifford_semigroup, Lawson}] A semigroup $S$ is called an inverse semigroup if, for every element $s \in S$, there exists a unique element $s^{-1}$ such that $ss^{-1}s=s$ and $s^{-1}ss^{-1}=s^{-1}$. \end{dfnAlpha} It immediately follows from the definition that $(s^{-1})^{-1}=s$.
+An element $p \in S$ is called idempotent if $p^{2}=p$.
+We now list some elementary properties that hold in an inverse semigroup. \begin{proposition*}[\cite{Clifford_semigroup,Lawson}] Let $S$ be an inverse semigroup.
+Then the following properties hold. \begin{enumerate} \item For any element $s \in S$, the elements $ss^{-1}$ and $s^{-1}s$ are idempotent. \item If $e \in S$ is an idempotent, then $e^{-1}=e$. \item Let $e$ and $f$ be two idempotents in $S$.
+Then $e f$ is also idempotent, and $e f=f e$, i.e., the idempotents commute. \item For $s,t \in S$, we have $(st)^{-1}=t^{-1}s^{-1}$. \end{enumerate} \end{proposition*}

-\subsubsection{Partial ordering and Möbius Inversion}
+\subsubsection{Partial Ordering and Möbius Inversion}